GenoML/old_genoml_site/docs/usage.md

 ### Genotypes (required)
 Generally these should be single nucleotide polymorphisms and samples passing standard GWAS type quality controls.
-If using imputed data, we suggest generally filtering at an imputation quality > 0.8 and using the hard call genotypes.
+If using imputed data, we suggest filtering at an imputation quality > 0.8 and using the hard call genotypes.
 Additionally, rarer variants can be problematic, and we suggest filtering at a minor allele frequency > 1% (or > 5%) if sample size permits.
+The fewer samples you have, the less you should focus on variants that have lower minor allele frequencies.
-Limiting missingness in these files is helpful even though there is secondary imputation as part of genoML.
+Limiting missingness in these files is helpful even though there is secondary imputation as part of GenoML.
-This is the standard .bed, .bim and .fam binaries from [PLINK](https://www.cog-genomics.org/plink/1.9/input#bed).
+This input data is the standard .bed, .bim and .fam binaries from [PLINK](https://www.cog-genomics.org/plink/1.9/input#bed).

 ### Phenotypes (required)
-A basic three column tab delimited file as per PLINK specifications with the column headers FID, IID and PHENO and correspond to samples in the genotype data.
+A basic three column tab delimited file as per PLINK specifications with the column headers FID, IID and PHENO corresponding to samples in the genotype data.
 In general, there should be no missing data.
 Please code discrete phenotypes as 1/2, with 2 as a case and 1 as a control.
 Continuos phenotypes should be relatively normally distributed if possible.
 File suffix should be ".pheno".